TheGhouls/oct/doc/browser.rst

 This will open the page in your default system browser.

 A last thing you need to know.
 Each time the `.html` property is filled, the browser make a call to the `make_links_absolute` method of `lxml`.
-If you want to avoid that, simply don't provide a `base_url` for your browser instance, it's used only for this call
+If you want to avoid that, simply do not provide a `base_url` for your browser instance, it's used only for this call

 Form manipulation
 -----------------

-Like we said in the previous part of this documentation, you can use all the `lxml` method for parsing your page.
-But again, we did a part of the job for you.
+Like we said in the previous part of this documentation, you can use all the `lxml` methods for parsing your page.
+But again, we have done a part of the job for you.

 Let's say that we have a simple html page like this at the index of your localhost favorite web server: